gonecentrix/gcx-common-libs/README.md

     }
     ```

-8. Add this projects maven repository to your dependabot config
+7. Add this project's maven repository to your dependabot config
     ```yaml
      version: 2
      updates: